gdonald/blackjack-el/README.md

 #### Running tests:

 `make test` and `make test-coverage` are available.
-Tests are written using "buttercup".
-Test coverage is generated using "undercover".
+Tests are written using [Buttercup](https://github.com/jorgenschaefer/emacs-buttercup).
+Test coverage is generated using [undercover](https://github.com/undercover-el/undercover.el).
 Both packages are available from MELPA.

-You will need to install the Ruby programming language and the "simplecov" gem for test coverage to build.
+You will need to install [Ruby](https://www.ruby-lang.org/) and [Simplecov](https://github.com/simplecov-ruby/simplecov) for test coverage to build.

 #### Going broke: